Coronavirus: Australian police crack down on anti-lockdown rallies | DW | 05.09.2020

 On Saturday, Victorian Premier Daniel Andrews issued a stern warning to people planning to protest against the government's lockdown measures.

-"It is not safe, it is not smart, it is not lawful.
+"It is not safe, it is not smart, it is not law.
 It is absolutely selfish for people to be out there protesting," he said.

 The central government and businesses have urged Victoria, which makes up about a quarter of the nation's economy, to ease restrictions as the country has sunk into its first recession since 1991.